matrix-org/matrix-spec-proposals/README.md

  * [the redaction
    algorithm](https://spec.matrix.org/latest/client-server-api/#redactions).

-See [an example of an MSC](https://github.com/matrix-org/matrix-spec-proposals/pull/3667) that proposes a new room version.

 Unstable prefixes (see above) for room versions work the same as they do for other identifiers; your unstable room version may be called "org.matrix.msc1234".